GalacticDynamics/dataclassish/README.md

 [![DOI][zenodo-badge]][zenodo-link]

-If you found this library to be useful in academic work, then please cite.
+If you enjoyed using this library and would like to cite the software you use then click the link above.

 ## Development